philipmendels/use-flexible-undo/README.md

 If you use TypeScript then you can type the hook with a record of payload by action type ("PBT").
 Alternatively you could type the payloads within the handlers and let PBT be inferred.

 You are free to model the payloads however you like.
-Depending on your needs you can use them to store the state delta (see "add" and "subtract") or to for example store the old and the new state (see "updateAmount").
+Depending on your needs you can use them to store the state delta (see "add" and "subtract") or for example the old and the new state (see "updateAmount").

 ```typescript
 import React, { FC, useState } from 'react';